 26. Capernaum synagogue, limestone wall

-For more captivating photos of biblical places, get your free copy of the Faithlife Study Bible today, and enhance your Bible study with 400 photos, videos, infographics, and maps.
+For more captivating photos of biblical places, get your copy of the Faithlife Study Bible today, and enhance your Bible study with 400 photos, videos, infographics, and maps.

 If you’ve downloaded your copy of the free Faithlife Study Bible, you already have a great start on deeper Bible study.
 But did you know the FSB connects directly to other Logos resources in your library, too?
 If you have another book that focuses on a particular passage, you can read the FSB notes right alongside it.